LitExtension Blog

 1. Step 1: Install the plugin

-4. Method 2: Import Users Manually Using PHP Code
+5. How to Import Users to WordPress Manually Using PHP Code?

 1. Step 1: Prepare your CSV file